 Finding: Complies with Condition.
 As demonstrated within this report, the proposal can comply with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction, thus preserving the historic district.
 No adverse impacts have been identified which cannot be mitigated with a condition of approval.
+No structures onsite are currently designed on the National Register or locally identified as individually designated structures.
+The applicant has proposed to retain some of the structures onsite.
+Please refer to the demolition analysis within this report for further discussion.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.